Evansburg State Park

 Poison ivy is common at Evansburg State Park.
 Every part of poison ivy can irritate your skin.
 The best prevention for getting poison ivy is to know what it looks like and to avoid it.

 Poison ivy occurs in three forms: vine, shrub and creeping groundcover.
 The best way to identify poison ivy is that each leaf stem has three leaflets.
 “Leaves of three, let it be.”
 The leaf can have a smooth or a ragged edge and may be light green or dark green and usually is shiny.
+In autumn, the leaves can be yellow, orange, red and brown.

 If you think you have encountered poison ivy, immediately wash with soapy water.